-The modern tech job today is a perfect example of the Dewey and Montessori principles of “Learning by doing” and require high capacities of self-teaching and experimenting.
-Many brave marketers march into the unknown and launch their first campaigns armed with only research, guesses, and a lucky pair of underwear.
+Modern marketing is a perfect example of the Dewey and Montessori principles of “Learning by doing”.
+To make it as a marketer today requires a high capacity for self-teaching and experimenting.
+Many brave marketers march into the unknown and launch their first mobile marketing campaigns armed with only research, guesses, and a lucky pair of underwear.
 But constantly “building the parachute after having jumped out of the plane” means that inevitably, there are some hard lessons learned along the path to perfecting your marketing strategies.

 5 tips for launching new campaigns: